Adrian Warburton: To Malta 1940

 In a single stroke, the balance of power in the Mediterranean had been altered.
 Announcing news to the House of Commons, Churchill spoke of "this glorious episode".
-Cunningham's despatch on the operation, published in 1947, said the success of the Fleet Air Arm attack was due in no small part to the excellent reconnaissances carried out by 431 Flight, under very difficult conditions and often in the face of fighter opposition.
+Cunningham's despatch on the operation, published in 1947, said the success of the Fleet Air Arm attack was due in no small part to the excellent reconnaissance provided by 431 Flight under very difficult conditions and often in the face of fighter opposition.

 Warburton played an important part over Taranto, but some accounts unnecessarily embellish his involvement at the expense of the other crews.
 The success was that of 431 Flight, led by Tich Whiteley.
 Nevertheless, his performance formed the basis of a growing reputation.
 This gave his confidence an enormous boost.
 A legend began to develop and, from then on, it appeared as though Warburton could do no wrong.
 In mid-December he attacked a surfaced U-boat, and on Christmas Eve he shot down an Italian SM.75.
-On 27 December, he was awarded a Distinguished Flying Cross (DFC) and his two sergeants, Frank Bastard and Paddy Moren, were each awarded Distinguished Flying Medals (DFMs).
+On 27 December, he was awarded a Distinguished Flying Cross (DFC) and his two sergeants, Frank Bastard and Paddy Moren, were each awarded the Distinguished Flying Medal (DFM).